bcgov/zeva/developer-guide.md

 There is a docker-compose file in the root directory that will spin up the local development environment for you.
 If you don't have docker installed then head over to the docker homepage to get that started.

-There are 7 services that make up the ZEVA application:
+There are 6 services that make up the ZEVA application:

 zeva_api_1
 zeva_db_1
 zeva_web_1
-zeva_keycloak_1
 zeva_minio_1
 zeva_rabbitmq_1
 zeva_mailslurper_1

+## Running on an M1 Macbook
+M1 macbooks run on a different chip than intel macbooks and pcs, which can cause problems with Docker.
+Currently it should be fine for either but if there's an issue in the future we may need to specify the source of some images.

 ## Code style and Linting

 We use [Eslint](https://eslint.org/) to lint the app's code and [Prettier](https://prettier.io/) to format it.
 The following npm scripts can be used to trigger linting and formatting: